patrickbwarren/SunlightHNC/README.md

 #### Roadmap

-Whilst the code is very functional there still remain legacy issues from its origins in a monolithic FORTRAN 90 code:
+Whilst the code is very functional there still remain legacy issues from its origins in monolithic FORTRAN 90:

 * aspects of the initialisation (potential model definitions) and post-processing (thermodynamic calculations) do not necessarily have to be done in FORTRAN;

-* many parameters are hard-wired into the code, such as in the potential functions, with in some cases overloaded definitions;
+* many parameters are hard-wired into the code in the potential functions, with in some cases overloaded definitions;

-* adding new potentials, or changing / verifying the current ones is clunky and requires access to the underlying FORTRAN code;
+* adding new potentials or changing / verifying the current ones is clunky and requires access to the underlying FORTRAN code;

 * the solver grid is allocated at startup, and cannot currently be